-Historical Information on Asian-Pacific Americans in the Coast Guard and Its Predecessor Services
+Historical Information on Asian American and Pacific Islanders in the Coast Guard and Its Predecessor Services

 LTJG Taylor Lam of MSST 91101

-Most of the first documented Asian-Pacific Americans to serve in the Coast Guard actually served in one of the service's predecessor agencies, the U. S. Lighthouse Service.
+Most of the first documented Asian American and Pacific Islanders to serve in the Coast Guard actually served in one of the service's predecessor agencies, the U. S. Lighthouse Service.
 Quite a few served, with distinction, on the lonely light stations along the nation's coasts:

 Manuel Ferreira, a native of Maui, Hawaii, served as the keeper of seven lighthouses during his career, which began in 1908 with the U.S. Lighthouse Service and ended with his retirement from the Coast Guard in 1946.
 He was born on 15 August, 1885, and became known as "one of the grand old men of Hawaiian lighthouse lore."
 He ultimately became the keeper of the Kauiki Head Light Station on Maui.
 In 1919 he rescued the crew of a Japanese fishing trawler when that vessel ran aground off Barber's Point, Hawaii, where Ferreira served as the light keeper.
 He was also instrumental in saving the schooner Bianca and its crew in 1923 when the ship lost its sails and was in danger of smashing on a reef.
 Ferreira was unable to launch the lighthouse skiff due to the high surf.
 Instead, he ran three miles to the nearest telephone and called for help.
 The USS Sunadin was dispatched and reached the wallowing schooner just in time to tow it from the jaws of destruction.
 From 1927 through 1929, he served as a keeper of the Molokai Light Station, located only two miles from the Kalaupapa Leper Settlement on the island of Molokai.